Introduction

 Advantages of VenaSeal

-• Treatment is performed without any delivery of heat energy eliminating risk of injury to skin or nerves
+• Treatment is performed without any delivery of heat energy eliminating the risk of injury to skin or nerves

 • Increased comfort for procedure versus traditional surgery and endovenous ablation